Tithing is a topic that many Christians often wonder about. Does the New Testament say we should tithe?

 Q. Is tithing a requirement of the law?

-A. Tithing was indeed a requirement of the law in the Old Testament, specifically in the books of Leviticus, Numbers, and Deuteronomy.
+A. The Old Testament law, in Leviticus, Numbers, and Deuteronomy, required tithing.
 However, the New Testament focuses more on the spirit of giving and generosity.

 Q. Should I tithe to my local church or anywhere else?

-A. While the concept of tithing traditionally involves giving to the church, individuals have the freedom to give to causes, charities, and people in need based on their convictions.
+A. Tithing usually means giving to the church.
+But, people can give to causes, charities, and those in need based on their beliefs.

 Q. What if I can’t afford to tithe 10% right now?